Byvalvin/Sanctuary/README.md

 - EP: Dave

 ## How to add stuff
+1. Do a git pull to get the latest changes.
-1. Make a branch using git checkout -b (your_branch_name) OR using GitHub desktop.
+2. Make a branch using git checkout -b (your_branch_name) OR using GitHub desktop.
 This means all your work wont change what the current working game is, but you will be able to get the latest changes to the game.
-2. Add your work to your branch
+3. Add your work to your branch
-3. Commit and push your work to your branch
+4. Commit and push your work to your branch
-4. go to github.com to our repository and create a pull request in the format main <-- (your branch)
+5. go to github.com to our repository and create a pull request in the format main <-- (your branch)
-5. Everyone can check your work from here, and GitHub will show any potential conflicts.
+6. Everyone can check your work from here, and GitHub will show any potential conflicts.
 If there is none we can merge them right away.
 If there are some we can check easily.

-## Workflow once your branch works
-1. Everytime you start working after your pull request has been submitted and approved you need to first do a git fetch and a git rebase origin/main to get the latest changes from everyone else.
-2. Add your work to your branch
-3. Commit and push your work to your branch
-4. go to github.com to our repository and create a pull request in the format main <-- (your branch)
-5. Everyone can check your work from here, and GitHub will show any potential conflicts.
-If there is none we can merge them right away.
-If there are some we can check easily.
+7. Once your pull request is approved delete your branch.
+You won't lose your work because its all on the main branch.
+8. Repeat steps 1-7 to continue to add to the project.